 Rationale

-Hypothermia is defined as a core temperature below 35°C, and it can represent a medical emergency.
-Severe hypothermia is defined as a core temperature below 28°C. Frostbite is a common and potentially serious injury.
+Hypothermia is defined as a core body temperature below 35 °C, and it can represent a medical emergency.
+Severe hypothermia is defined as a core body temperature below 28 °C. Frostbite is a potentially serious and common cold-related injury.

 Causal Conditions